TGAC/grassroots-docs/configuration.md

 are active immediately.

 Both the Grassroots core and its services configuration files are in JSON format.

-## Apache configuration
+The configuration files for the individual services are detailed in their respective documentation which are in the Services section on the [Components](components.md) page.

-The Apache httpd configuration is detailed in the [Grassroots httpd](servers/apache-server.md) documentation
+Similarly the Apache httpd configuration is detailed in the [Grassroots httpd](servers/apache-server.md) documentation.
+Therefore we will concentrate on the core configuration here.

 ## Core configuration